Chart Color Schemes

 AreaSearch assessment of residential development activity positions Maribyrnong among the top 25% of areas assessed nationwide

 Maribyrnong has recorded approximately 106 residential properties granted approval per year.
-Over the past five financial years, from FY21 to FY25, around 530 homes were approved and another 83 have been approved so far in FY26.
-On average, about 1.1 new residents arrive per new home each year over these five years, suggesting a balance between supply and demand.
+Over the past five financial years, from FY21 to FY25530 homes were approved, with a further 85 approved so far in FY26.
+On average, about 1.1 new residents arrive per new home each year over these five years.

+The current new development composition is 6.0% detached dwellings and 94.0% medium to high-density housing, marking a significant shift from existing housing patterns (currently 34.0% houses).
+This trend may be due to diminishing developable land availability and evolving lifestyle preferences, as well as housing affordability needs.
 Maribyrnong reflects a transitioning market with around 275 people per approval.
-Population forecasts indicate that Maribyrnong will gain approximately 4,615 residents by 2041.
+Population forecasts indicate Maribyrnong will gain approximately 4,615 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development